 If your research finds that your customers are spending a long time in your store, create a respite area where people can rest their feet or even buy beverages and snacks.
 This could be a great way to generate extra revenue, too.

 After defining your goals, it’s time to implement them in your store.
 And it starts with your employees.

 To encourage your employees to create amazing experiences, share the customer feedback that you collected.
 You can also update your company’s missions and values to be more customer-focused; in addition to offering extra training if needed.

-When all of your changes are implemented, be sure to let customers know and encourage them to get the most out of their experience when shopping store.
-This will help you to collect additional feedback to find out if customers are enjoying their in-store experiences or if further changes are required.
+When all of your changes are implemented, be sure to let customers know and encourage them to get the most out of their experience when shopping.
+This will help you to collect additional feedback to find out if customers are enjoying their experiences or if further changes are required.

 There are two important scores you can use to measure customer satisfaction.
 The first is the customer satisfaction score (also known as CSAT).
 To calculate customer satisfaction levels you ask:

 “How satisfied were you with your experience today?”